-This section aims to answer some Frequently Asked Questions about fallsassistant.co.uk.
+This section aims to answer some questions you might have about using the Falls Assistant tool.

 How do I use Falls Assistant?

-- Falls Assessment - Work your way through each subsection, answering simple questions about your health, mobility, lifestyle and home.
-For most of the questions you can find out more information on ‘why this is important’, ‘further support’ or ‘what I can do to help’ by clicking on the corresponding buttons.
+- Falls assessment – Work your way through each subsection, answering simple questions about your health, mobility, lifestyle and home.
 Depending on what you answer, information and advice might appear on your screen.
 You can also create your own action plan – see below.

-- Exercise Center – You can watch videos or read about different strength and balance exercises suited to your level of fitness.
+- Exercise centre – You can watch videos or read about different strength and balance exercises suited to your level of fitness.

 How do I use My Action Plan?